 Done correctly by a qualified dental surgeon, dental implants are a highly successful tooth replacement option.
 As with any procedure, there is always a slight risk of complications or other issues.

 Damage, pain to the gums or teeth along with the risk of infection are all possible risks to consider.

 Finding out more

-If you want to know more about dental implants and your suitability for them you should talk to one of the expert dentist here at Currey and Jorgensen Dentistry.
+If you want to know more about dental implants and your suitability for them feel free to contact one of the expert dentists here at Currey and Jorgensen Dentistry.